Overview

 Editing the User Item List

-Use the [Up] and [Down] buttons to move the highlighted entry, changing the sequence of the entries.
-The sequence of the entries determines the sequence of the links in the site's menus, and on the SubPage pages.
+Use the Up and Down buttons to move the highlighted entry, changing the sequence of the entries.
+The sequence of the entries determines the sequence of the links in the site's menus, and on Custom Pages.

 You can also use drag-and-drop to rearrange User Items.